theJaafro/ENPM661-Project2-Group38/README.md

 ### University of Maryland

+## Dependencies
+* numpy
+* copy
+* math
+* matplotlib.pyplot
+* cv2 (version 3.3)
+* time

 ## Overview

-Project 2 has two python scripts that generates a 2D map with obstacles and finds a path to travel from a user-defined start and end point. __BOTH SCRIPTS REQUIRE PYTHON2 TO RUN.
+Project 2 has two python scripts that generates a 2D map with obstacles and finds a path to travel from a user-defined start and end point. __BOTH SCRIPTS REQUIRE PYTHON2.7 TO RUN.
 PYTHON3 WILL NOT WORK.__ Python 2.7 was used to test the scripts.
 One script is used for a point robot and the other is used for a rigid robot that has a defined radius and clearance.
 The code is organized in the following sections:

 1. Libraries
 2. Maps